Dusty Robotics utilizes the ION/CME N-Series Drive

 Introduction

 Many motion applications require high accuracy both during, and at the end of, the move.
-But even if you have perfectly optimized PID (proportional, integral, derivative) settings to control the servo loop the resultant motion is never perfect because it must manage the influence of a wide range of system forces.
+But even if you have perfectly optimized PID (Proportional, Integral, Derivative) settings for the position servo loop the resultant motion is never perfect because it must manage the influence of a wide range of system forces.

 Can we improve performance by adding control elements outside of the servo compensation loop?
-The answer is yes, and in this paper we will look at various methods for applying the technique of feedforward to make your system run smoother and deliver better accuracy.
+The answer is yes, and in this article we will look at the motion control technology that applies the technique of feedforward to make your motion system deliver better accuracy.

-In the end, what we will discover is that the more we know about the machine mechanics, the load, and the environment, the more we can utilize feedforward to improve system performance.
-While some applications will not require the use of feedforward or related special control techniques, increasingly, as systems are asked to deliver more accurate, more efficient, and faster motion, these techniques are gaining in popularity.
+In the end, what we will discover is that the more we know about the machine’s mechanics, load, and operating environment, the more we can utilize feedforward to improve system performance.
+While some applications will not require the use of feedforward or related control techniques, increasingly, as systems are asked to deliver more accurate, more efficient, and faster motion, feedforward techniques are gaining in popularity.

-Any discussion of feedforward begins with the control loop.
-Figures 1a and 1b show two popular control loops.
-The first is the old standby the position PID (proportional, integral, derivative) loop, and the second is a velocity loop, which generally uses just a PI (proportional, integral) filter.
+Any discussion of feedforward begins with the servo control loop that translates output values from the trajectory generator into downstream commands to the amplifier.
+Figures 1a & 1b show two popular control loops.
+The first is a position PID control loop (Proportional, Integral, Derivative), and the second is a velocity loop, which generally uses just a PI (Proportional, Integral) filter.

-Most point-to-point positioning systems use the position PID loop, while many spinning and pumping applications use the velocity PI loop.
-Higher performance position control applications may actually use both, with the position loop operating as an outer loop feeding a command value to the velocity loop which functions as an inner loop.
-This arrangement is called a cascaded position velocity control loop.
-While a bit more complex to tune, it can sometimes provide a helpful extra level of control for improved smoothness and stability.
+Most positioning servo motor controllers use the position PID control loop, while many spinning and pumping applications provide motor velocity control using the velocity PI loop.
+Some position control applications may actually use both, with the position loop operating as an outer loop feeding a command value to the velocity loop which functions as an inner loop.
+This arrangement is called a cascaded position/velocity control loop.
+While a bit more complex to tune, it can sometimes provide a helpful extra level of control for improved smoothness and stability especially if a tachometer or other direct velocity measurement device is used.

 Position Control Loop

-In the diagrams above you will notice that both the position PID loop, and the velocity PI loop output to what is called a current loop.
-The current loop is yet another control loop, but one that accepts a desired current (torque) command, measures the actual current through the motor coil(s), and runs a PI (proportional, Integral) loop to command the motor voltage in such a way that the actual current through the motors coils equals the commanded current.
-A typical current loop is shown in Figure 2.
+In the diagrams above you will notice that both the position PID loop and the velocity PI loop output to what is called a current loop.
+The current loop is yet another control loop within the servo motor controller, but one that accepts a desired current (torque) command, measures the actual current through the motor coil(s), and runs a PI (Proportional, Integral) loop to command the motor voltage in such a way that the actual current through the motor’s coils equals the commanded current.
+A typical current loop used one for each motor coil is shown in Figure 2.

-Some simpler servo control systems dispense with the current loop and directly output a voltage command to the motor, which in turn creates current in the motor coils.
-As it turns out though the relationship between the voltage at the motor’s coil connection and the actual current flowing through the coil can be rather complicated.
+Some simpler servo control systems dispense with the current loop and directly output a voltage command to each motor coil.
+As it turns out though the relationship between the voltage at the motor’s coil connection and the actual current flowing through the coil can be more complicated than what one would expect from a simple application of Ohm’s law using the motor coil resistance.
+This is because when rotating, voltage is induced back into the motor coils, resulting in a distortion of actual current flow relative to desired current flow.
+These effects, if not countered by an active current loop, can lower motor drive efficiency and responsiveness.

-OK, so now we are finally ready to spin our wheels.
-We've set up our position PID loop (we'll keep things simple and assume just a position PID loop rather than a velocity loop) and started the profile generator moving.
+OK, so we've set up our position PID loop (we'll keep things simple and assume just a position PID loop without a velocity loop) and start the profile generator moving.
 Immediately though, despite a lot of fine tuning of PID parameters, we find that we cannot perfectly track the desired profile at the load.
-There always seems to be a lag during the accel phase, and overshoot during the decel phase.
+There always seems to be a lag during the acceleration phase, and overshoot during the deceleration phase.

-If there were some way of giving the motion controller more information, perhaps we could ease the burden on the PID loop yet still reduce position error.
-It turns out that there is, and this brings us to the main topic of this article.
+If there was some way to give the motion controller more information, perhaps we could ease the burden on the PID loop and reduce position error.
+It turns out that there is, and this brings us to the main topic of this article, feedforward.

-From an algorithmic perspective achieving this in the control loop is actually quite simple, as shown in Figure 3.
-What we will do is introduce feedforward by simply numerically adding it to the PID position loop output, thereby modifying the current (torque) loop command (or the velocity command if a cascaded position/velocity loop is used).
+From an algorithmic perspective introducing feedforward into the control loop is quite simple, as shown in Figure 3.
+Feedforward terms are numerically added to the PID position loop output, thereby modifying the current (torque) loop command.

 Notice that the contribution of these terms is not influenced by anything measured in the actual system, such as the encoder position.
-Feedforward terms by definition are outside the servo loop and depend on our knowledge of how the system will react to changes in desired motion profile or other factors.
-The better our feedforward value(s) anticipate the torques the motor will experience as it moves, the less the servo loop must do and the more accurate and responsive the machine performance will be.
+Feed forward terms, by definition, are outside the servo loop and depend on our knowledge of how the system will react to changes in desired motion profile or other factors.
+The better our feedforward value(s) anticipate the torques the motor will experience as it moves, the less the servo loop must do and the more accurate and responsive the motor axis will be.

 Position Control with Feedforward